 Manila Travel Insurance

-So you want to go to Manila.
-That’s cool!
-But of course, you’ll definitely want to be safe in this city.
-It’s a big place, and wandering around like a lost tourist could get you into a spot of trouble.
-Don’t worry though, help is at hand.
+Manila is a big place, and wandering around like a lost tourist could get you into a spot of trouble.
 We’ve got together some of our top safety tips for travelling to Manila so that you can truly get the best out of your trip to this frenetic and colourful capital city…

 - Be on your guard at night – especially wandering around by yourself.
 Avoid shady characters and unlit roads.